Xtrendence/XRC/README.md

 ### 7. Installation

 Use the Releases section to download the latest stable build for both the server and the client.
-Use [PM2](https://pm2.keymetrics.io/) or [NSSM](https://nssm.cc/) to run the server as a service (use `ts-node` if you don't want to transpile from TypeScript to JavaScript).
+Use [PM2](https://pm2.keymetrics.io/) or [NSSM](https://nssm.cc/) to run the server as a service (use `ts-node` if you don't want to transpile from TypeScript to JavaScript, `ts-node api/server.ts`).
+Use a package such as `serve` to serve the client build (`serve app/build`).

 ### 8. Usage